-Maybe just looking at photos of beautiful places isn’t quite enough for you.
+Maybe just looking at photos of beautiful places isn't quite enough for you.
 When you visit those world-class locales, you want to capture the beauty with the skill and eye of the best photographer.
-This book by Lonely Planet is an excellent step in that direction.
-By sharing the tips and tricks of the industry’s leading travel photographers, the guide will have you transitioning your images from snapshots to breathtaking destination photography in no time.
+This book by Lonely Planet is a great step in that direction.
+By sharing the tips and tricks of the industry's leading travel photographers, the guide will have you transitioning your images from snapshots to breathtaking destination photography in no time.

 Best Books For Building Your Photography Business

-Penned by a creative services consultant, this book helps any fledgling creative business get off the ground.
+Penned by a creative services consultant, this book helps any fledgling creative businesses get off the ground.
 As any professional photographer will tell you, photography is about much more than just taking great photos.
 Success often boils down to your business skills, your business plan, and your marketing.
 The book features case studies and interviews with commercial photographers, making it a useful reference for photographers looking to take their businesses to the next level.

 No Plastic Sleeves: Portfolio and Self-Promotion Guides for Photographers and Designers By Larry Volk and Danielle Currier

 A topic of great importance to beginners and seasoned photographers alike is how to keep their portfolio polished and relevant.
 No Plastic Sleeves dives deep into the art of portfolio making for effective marketing of your business.
 For visual artists, nothing trumps your portfolio.
 Make sure yours shines by taking the advice of industry pros like Volk and Currier.